daimond113/bronzite/packages/framework/etc/framework.api.md

 import { Client } from 'discord.js';
 import { ClientOptions } from 'discord.js';

-// Warning: (ae-forgotten-export) The symbol "BronzitePluginMetadata" needs to be exported by the entry point index.d.ts
-//
 // @public
 export interface BronziteCallablePluginMetadata extends BronzitePluginMetadata {
-    // Warning: (ae-forgotten-export) The symbol "BronzitePluginCallback" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
     cb: BronzitePluginCallback;
 }